deepfakes/faceswap/README.md

 What you can do for now is collect the photos you want to see processed and shere them with others.
 Submit them with a comment [here](https://github.com/deepfakes/faceswap/issues/1)

 ### For haters
-Sorry no time for you
+Sorry no time for that

 ## Overview
 The project has multiple entry points.
 You will have to: